Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

 For a similar study about open and closed orbits in the Hofstadter model where the anisotropy is due to a diatomic basis see\cite{Gobel2020}.

-\subsection{Effective two-band model in a perpendicular magnetic field}
+\subsection{Effective Two-Band Model in a Perpendicular Magnetic Field}

-With knowledge of the magnetotransport behavior of the single-band model from \cref{sec:hofstadter} we can now proceed to study a multi-band system, where we combine two such cosine bands.
-Its field free Hamiltonian is given by
+With knowledge of the magnetotransport behavior of the single-band model from \cref{sec:hofstadter}, one can now proceed to study a multiband system, where two such square lattice cosine bands are combined.
+Its field-free Hamiltonian is given by